Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: Examples and conjectures

 Now we proceed to consider more examples.
 As soon as we have eliminated all Borel ideals not fulfilling C1. and C2., the challenge is to show that the remaining ideals are on the component $H(l,m)$.
 We shall do this in several examples, illustrating computational arguments and techniques.
-The first technique is to take a suitably general ideal and take its initial ideals for various term orders.
-Given integers $v_1 > v_2 > v_3 > v_4$, a term order $\prec_{[v_1, v_2, v_3, v_4]}$ may be specified by the matrix (see \cite[Sec.
-1.4]{KrRo}):
+But first we recall some basic facts on monomial orders.